Cycling is an everyday activity in Aotearoa/New Zealand.

 - The scope of benefit/cost analyses should be widened to include intangibles, strategic issues, health benefits and induced traffic effects.
 However, most cycle facilities should not be expected to meet benefit/cost requirements (as is already the case for most roading work).

 - Most cycling will continue to take place on the ordinary roading network, but where conditions require it, on-road cycle lanes, off-road cycle paths and other special facilities should be constructed.

 - CAN opposes mandatory use of segregated cycle facilities in recognition that such facilities are often inappropriate for some cyclists.
 Some facilities are more dangerous to use than to ignore.

 - Issues relating to cyclists sharing facilities with pedestrians, skateboarders and roller bladers sharing facilities should be investigated and guidelines established to encourage compatible shared usage.

 - Mountain bikers and cycle tourists need special consideration in rural areas.
 Routes out of cities and towns and to mountain bike areas should be signposted.

 - Public transport should provide for cycle storage at principal stops, and for carriage of cycles where practicable.

-The bicycle tourism potential of New Zealand is largely unrecognised.
 Tourism authorities should be encouraged to promote New Zealand overseas and at home as a cycle tourist destination.
 Specific issues to be addressed include:

 - Improved collection of information on current cycle tourist numbers, origins and destinations.